San Jose International Airport: Former Terminal C

 This terminal was built in 1965, before jet bridges (elevated corridors that connect planes to the terminal) became common at airports.
 Instead of using jet bridges, Terminal C mostly used airstairs.
 Some airlines, including Alaska Airlines and SkyWest Airlines, used turbo way ramps.
 In preparation for the construction of Terminal B, the north end of Terminal C was closed for demolition in December 2007.
 This part of the terminal was home to gates C14–C16, which housed Alaska Airlines, Horizon Air, and Frontier Airlines.
 The remaining portion of the terminal was reconfigured, including the addition of a new, larger, consolidated security checkpoint.
 The demolition of the north end occurred in February 2008, clearing the way for construction of Terminal B.

-In December 2009, United Airlines, Continental Airlines and JetBlue Airways moved to new or reconstructed gates in Terminal A, as the area within Terminal C containing the three airlines' gates was demolished.
+In December 2009, United Airlines, Continental Airlines and JetBlue moved to new or reconstructed gates in Terminal A, as the area within Terminal C containing the three airlines' gates was demolished.
 Other airlines operating at that time within Terminal C remained there until the North Concourse of Terminal B opened in June 2010.
 The Terminal C baggage claim was closed for demolition on February 2, 2010.
 This allowed for the completion of the airport's new roadways.
 The terminal was officially closed on June 30, 2010.
 The remaining portions of the terminal were torn down in July 2010 and space the terminal occupied now serves as a surface parking lot.